-Even young patients losing over 50 pounds may have excess abdominal skin that does not tighten on its own after weight loss.
+Even young patients losing over 50 pounds may have excess skin on the abdomen that does not tighten on its own after weight loss.
 Dr. Bresnick assists patients of all ages who have turned their lives around by losing weight, and want the rewards of looking and feeling better.

 The purpose of the tummy tuck is two-fold:

 - Tighten the muscle layer of the abdomen and correct abdominal muscle separation.